The Santa Barbara Flying Club currently has two aircraft based at SBA: a Cessna 172 Skyhawk and a Grumman AA-5B Tiger.

 Student Pilots are Welcome

 A pilot’s license is not required to join the club.
-The club provides a very convenient means of taking lessons and earning a pilot license.
+Members who wish to improve their flying skills or earn a pilot certificate may individually contract with FAA-certified instructors for lessons.
+The club is not a flight school/business; contracts/agreements between a member and an FAA-certified instructor are made independent of the club.
+The only requirement is that the instructor must be approved by the club Board of Directors so as to assure that the aircraft are treated properly.
 Experienced members are available to serve as mentors to student pilots.
 Many of our current members learned to fly in the club and have continued to enjoy the club benefits.

 Want to find out more about the Club?
 Click here.